McGlash/Mars-Mission-Webpage/README.md

 ## Step 2 - MongoDB and Flask Application

 A MongoDB with Flask templating is used to create a new HTML page that displays all of the information that was scraped from the URLs above.
-See `docs` folder.

-    * see route called `/scrape` that imports `scrape_mars.py` script and calls the `scrape` function.

 ![final_app_part1.png](Images/final_app_part1.png)
 ![final_app_part2.png](Images/final_app_part2.png)